3 Personality Types Linked To Social Anxiety, According To Research

 Almost everyone experiences some level of stress when meeting new people, but psychologists have recently become interested in whether certain personality traits are tied to social anxiety.
 And according to a new study published in the Journal of Psychology, the answer is yes: Some personality traits do tend to make you more likely to be socially anxious.

-The new study, titled Personality Trait Interactions in Risk for and Protection Against Social Anxiety Symptoms, looked at 135 people between the ages of 18 and 50, 80 percent of which were women.
+The new study, titled Personality Trait Interactions in Risk for and Protection Against Social Anxiety Symptoms1, looked at 135 people between the ages of 18 and 50, 80 percent of which were women.
 Each person reported their personality traits at the beginning of the study, then psychologists also recorded their levels of social anxiety after a month of observation.

 Personality types linked to social anxiety.